 A binding target for implementation of energy efficiency measures in buildings and industry of 30%, including a binding target for heat savings in buildings, has made the cost of the green transition DKK 14 billion cheaper.
-But the world does not come to a halt in 2030, and therefore we continue to work on implementing energy efficiency measures so that society can save DKK 120-160 billion towards a climate neutral Denmark by 2050.
+But the world does not come to a halt in 2030, and therefore we continue to work on implementing energy efficiency Targets: If we implement the actual proposals in this report by 2030, it will have resulted in a total CO_2 reduction of measures so that society can save DKK 120-160 billion towards a climate neutral Denmark by 2050.